Table of Contents

 Limited companies are taxed on any profits deriving from:

-- Trading – acquired through the general course of doing business
+- trading – acquired through the general course of doing business

-- Investments – this could be rental income or interest made from savings etc.
+- investments – this could be rental income or interest made from savings etc.

-- Chargeable gains – where assets are sold for more than they cost (see below for a description)
+- chargeable gains – where assets are sold for more than they cost (see below for a description)

 What are the Corporation Tax rates?